-- widen participation in sport and programmes targeted at increasing physical activity - increase the number of pupils taking part in physical related activities - celebrate and reward endeavour and achievement - offer a rich, diverse and rewarding activity programme - advertise an ethos of 'sport for all' and 'sport for life' - educate pupils as to the benefits of being an active person - build on the success of physical activity programmes such as Change4Life - provide well-resourced and structured physical education lessons within our curriculum which provide inspiration opportunities in which to experience and benefit from activities - construct active opportunities beyond the curriculum for all abilities and ages ranges
+- widen participation in sport and programmes targeted at increasing physical activity. - increase the number of pupils taking part in physical related activities. - celebrate and reward endeavour and achievement. - offer a rich, diverse and rewarding activity programme - advertise an ethos of 'sport for all' and 'sport for life'. - educate pupils as to the benefits of being an active person. - build on the success of physical activity programmes such as Change4Life and 5X60. - provide well-resourced and structured physical education lessons within our curriculum which provide inspiration opportunities. - construct active opportunities beyond the curriculum for all abilities and ages ranges. - offer a range of after-school clubs across a range of sports including inter-school fixtures.